 The operation includes the following steps:

 - Anomaly Detection.
 The anomaly is anything that raises the question of its appearance in the analytics, whatever doesn't fit the norm.
-It can be a spike of activity when it was not expected or a sudden drop in the subscription rate of your social media page.
+It can be a spike of activity when it wasn't expected or a sudden drop in the subscription rate of your social media page.

 - Anomaly Investigation.
-In order to do something, you need to understand how it happened.
+To do something, you need to understand how it happened.
 This process includes the identification of sources and finding patterns in the data sources.

 - Causal Relationship Determination.
 After the events that caused anomalies are identified - it is time to connect the dots.
 This may involve the following practices: